Friday, December 3, 2010

 i've got a golden ticket

 The lovely Sales manger at PBS gave me her Golden Plains ticket.
 Through a quick succession of e-mails we found out that we were both reppin' the Goulburn Valley in Melbourne, and our respective townships were all making the news for gross reasons (attempted abductions, gang murders, drug busts, et cetera, et cetera)- T.G I am fiiiinally back in Melbourne.
+Anyway, I AM GOING TO GOLDEN PLAINS!

 I'm going with a few friends from home so it will be just like going to the SheppARTon Festival, except the bands won't suck and I won't be driven home by my parents at ten o' clock.
+I have my gumboots, waterproof jacket, and a ride there and back.

 Now all I need is my hair to grow 30cm so I won't look like a homeless orphan once I get rained upon.